The Ultimate Performance Upgrade

-I think you’ll agree this is an apt analogy, and we’ll build on this Zombie concept going forward.
+I think you’ll agree this is an apt analogy for the frame of mind that many of our fellow citizens stumble through life with, and we’ll build on the Zombie concept going forward.

-The truth is, they’re under the spell of what he called the Cultural Trance—a collective delusion everyone participates in (to some degree).
+The truth is, they’re under the spell of what that old Daoist mystic called the Cultural Trance—a collective delusion that we all participate in to some degree.

-We’re simply using Zombies as shorthand for a collection of qualities, behaviors, and attitudes—an archetype.
+We’re simply using the Zombie as shorthand for a collection of qualities, behaviors, and attitudes—an archetype.

-In a nutshell, these people are sleepwalking through life.
+In a nutshell, these folks are sleepwalking through life.
 Going through the motions.
 Checked out.
 Consuming.
 Avoiding discomfort.
 Surviving.
 Maintaining the status quo.

-They spend their days complaining about those who seem to control their fate, and fail to take responsibility for the state of their lives.
+They spend their days complaining about those who seem to control their fate, all while failing to take responsibility for the state of their own lives.

 The good news?

-The thing is, that although many people are all Zombie all the time, even those who are predominately Seekers can be Zombies at different times in their lives, on different days of the week, and even when acting out different life roles.
+Understand that, although many people are all Zombie all the time, even those who are predominately Seekers can function like Zombies at different times in their lives and under certain circumstances.

-Think of the Zombie as a state of mind.
-A mode or program—one of survival, driven by a lack of capacity to cope with whatever internal or external forces are making life feel uncomfortable (I know, shit’s crazy right now…we should all cut ourselves some slack for feeling overwhelmed…)
+The Zombie state of mind is a fear based mode of survival, characterized by a low capacity to cope with whatever internal or external forces are making life feel uncomfortable.

 Here’s an example: